Table of Contents

 Wrapping up the PKM Workshop

 After 60 days, the remote workshop ‘Personal Knowledge Mastery (PKM), which started on 13th January 2020, will close on 20th March.

-I have enjoyed the learning experience very much, which was brought by Harold Jarche.
+I enjoyed the learning experience very much, which was brought by Harold Jarche.
 It does help me make sense of what I have learned and developed over the past few years and months to assess and refine skills and habits I need to strengthen, develop and practise.

 Becoming a Knowledge Catalyst

 Below is the ultimate purpose of the workshop, as shared on the page of the workshop.

 On the page for the workshop, it is written:

 “Comments and reflections are all done via the website as threaded discussions, so there are no specific dates or times to attend.
 Harold Jarche provides coaching, advice, feedback, and other resources as needed.
 Harold is also available via audio or video conference.
 Discussion is encouraged so that people can learn from each other.
 For participants, the more they give, the more they get.”

 I appreciate these ways of doing and learning on my own with Harold and other workshop participants.

-I have copied the workshop outline from the page to put it in bold and a bigger heading.
-In that way, I can share each item’s thoughts and links to some of my blog posts one topic/activity/day at a time.
-Some of them were shared during the workshop with Harold and the participants in our private online space.
+I have copied the workshop outline from the page to put it in bold and with a more critical heading.
+That way, I can share each item’s thoughts and links to some of my blog posts one topic/activity/day at a time.
+Some of them were shared with Harold and the participants in our private online space during the workshop.

 Networks, Communities & Teams

 Well, I enjoyed doing this first activity:

-One of the first key learnings from this workshop is on networks.
+One of the first critical learnings from this workshop is on networks.
 We were asked:

 “Network-centric questions would be, “What are you learning?” or “Who are you learning from?”.
 For example Twitter asks, “What’s happening?”.

-By mapping visually my network, I understand better this as I tweeted:
+By mapping visually my network, I understand better as I tweeted:

 “Visualization gives us a chance to ask ourselves questions about our knowledge-sharing, cooperation and collaboration practices.” < using kumu.io helps me to map my network and to do so #PKMastery”